 Due to the short time period between the enactment of the legislation and the July 1, 2019 effective date, 3PLs that are not currently licensed by the Board as wholesalers can continue to do business within Minnesota until the Board announces otherwise.
 It will take time for the Board to develop and distribute a new 3PL license application.
 Once the application is ready, it will take time for 3PLs to go through the application process.
-The Board hopes to have the application ready in July and we will give 3PLs until November 1, 2019 to become licensed.
+The Board hopes to have the application ready within the next couple of months and we will give 3PLs until November 1, 2019 to become licensed.

 Notice Concerning 3PL Licensure

 Click here for frequently asked information regarding licensure as a third part logistics provider.